-All looked after children have a right to make a complaint, if are not happy with something you can make a complaint to NFA by telephone, in writing or in person.
-Speak to your foster carer's supervising social worker for further details.
+All looked after children have a right to make a complaint, if are not happy with something you can make a complaint to Heath Farm by telephone, in writing or in person.
+Speak to your foster carer's supervising social worker or your Youth Participation Social Worker for further details.

 Councils have a complaints service, ask your social worker about this service and contact details.
 Also remember to speak openly to the Independent Reviewing Officer.